 Quick Read>>> Job Interview Preparation & Passing Interviews

 With these tips, your cover letter will catch the employer’s eyes and lead them to your CV.

 While applying for a job, the cover letter accounts for about 20% of your application.
 The remaining 80% is covered by the CV.
 As a result, the CV needs to have a professional appeal.

-If you would like to have your CV professionally written you can email us a copy of your current CV draft.
+If you would like to have your CV professionally written you can email email@example.com.
 Our CV writing department will offer a free review on how to improve on the CV.
 We shall also embark on writing you a CV best depicting your past experience, achievements, and future aspirations.